Wildfire smoke tracker: Where the air pollution is headed next

 And it’s far from over: Canadian officials warned that this could be the country’s worst wildfire season on record.

-Smoke has darkened skies and made it difficult to breathe in at least half a dozen states, including major cities like New York, Washington DC and Philadelphia.
+Smoke has darkened skies and made it difficult to breathe in at least half a dozen states and large parts of Canada, including major cities like New York, Toronto, Ottawa, Washington DC and Philadelphia.

 Live: New York’s Central Park clouded in haze from Canadian wildfires

-Two North American cities – Toronto and New York – are currently ranked fourth and fifth, respectively, for the worst air quality in the world on Wednesday after Hanoi, Dhaka and New Delhi.
+In areas with “hazardous” levels of air pollution, public health officials were advising people to stay indoors and wear masks if outside.

-In areas with high levels of air pollution, public health officials were advising people to limit their time outdoors and wear masks.
 Vulnerable populations including children, the elderly, and those with underlying conditions like asthma and heart disease, should particularly heed the warnings.

 Which states and cities are affected by smoke?